 Changing the update rate conserves battery power and lengthens the battery life.
 The update rate is the length of time it takes the receiver to send data to the display.
 In other words, normally the receiver sends position data once every second.
 You can reduce that time to once every five seconds.
 However, slowing the update rate also makes it harder to use this product at very slow speeds, such as hiking.
 The faster the update rate, the better the unit can respond to changes in direction or speed.
 There is also a direct correlation between the update rate and the load on the batteries.
-The faster the update rate, the faster the update rate, the faster the update rate, the faster the update rate and the load on the batteries.
+The faster the update rate, the faster the batteries are drained.